oswede/ai-business-card/3Dmodel/README.md

-this is the folder to contain the 3D model of this project.
+This is the folder that contains the 3D model of this project.
+##Softwares tend to be used:
+1.pmxeditor
+2.MikuMikuDance
+3.3dmax